TryMyUI offers the opportunity to make money testing websites and apps, but is it legit? Is it safe? How's the pay?

 - Age requirement: 18 years old.

-- Country requirements: None.
+- Country requirements: Worldwide.
 Just note you'll need access to a PayPal account.

 - Device requirements: Laptop or PC for desktop tests, along with a mic to record your voice.
 Mobile device for app tests.
 Tests must be done on a private internet connection.